BlogVida práctica en Colombia

 Showing original language

-If you are a technician, cleaner, teacher, manicurist, driver, courier, chef, plumber, electrician, or do repairs, you surely already know the phrase: “give me your number and I’ll recommend you.”
+If you are a technician, cleaner, teacher, manicurist, driver, messenger, chef, plumber, electrician, or do repairs, you probably already know the phrase: “Give me your number and I’ll recommend you.”
 That helps.
-But it also leaves you waiting for someone to remember you just when another person needs the service.
+But it also leaves you waiting for someone to remember you exactly when someone else needs the service.

-Word of mouth is still gold in Colombia.
-The problem is that it's not enough to fill your schedule every week.
-Clients search in groups, on Google, on WhatsApp, on Marketplace, in the building, with the doorman, and with the neighbor.
-If you don't have a clear profile to send, every conversation starts from scratch.
+Word-of-mouth is still gold in Colombia.
+The problem is that it is not enough to fill your schedule every week.
+Clients search in groups, on Google, on WhatsApp, on Marketplace, in the building, with the doorman, or with the neighbor.
+If you don't have a clear profile to send, every conversation starts from zero.

-• Your service needs a stable connection.
-WhatsApp is for closing deals, not for getting discovered.
+• Your service needs a stable profile.
+WhatsApp is for closing deals, not for being discovered.

-• Publish the city, neighborhoods, hours, price range, and real photos.
-That filters out the curious ones.
+• Publish your city, neighborhoods, hours, price range, and real photos.
+That filters out the curious.

 • Sell trust before price.
-Show previous work, warranty, and payment method.
+Show previous work, guarantees, and payment methods.

 • Respond with diagnostic questions.
-A serious client appreciates order.
+Serious clients appreciate order.

-• Do not rely on a single group.
+• Don't depend on just one group.
 Use a public profile, referrals, local groups, and reusable posts.

 Colombia is full of micro-businesses and independent workers.
 The DANE measures micro-businesses because they are a huge part of the daily economy: trades, services, small sales, self-employment.
-That means two things at the same time: there is a lot of demand and there is a lot of noise.
+That means two things at once: there is a lot of demand and there is a lot of noise.

-The customer isn't always looking for “the cheapest” option.
-They are looking for someone who responds, shows up, explains things, doesn't disappear, and earns their trust.
+The client doesn't always look for “the cheapest.”
+They look for someone who responds, shows up, explains, doesn't disappear, and gives them confidence.
 In local services, trust weighs more than a $20,000 COP discount.
-A person opens the door of their home to you, lets you see a problem, sends you their address, or entrusts you with a pet.
-They aren't just buying a skill; they are buying peace of mind.
+A person opens their front door to you, lets you see damage, sends you their address, or hands you a pet.
+They aren't just buying ability; they are buying peace of mind.

-That is why the strategy is not to shout “I do everything.”
-It is to show what you do, where you work, how much it might cost, what you need to provide a quote, and why you are reliable.
+That's why the strategy isn't to yell “I do everything.”
+It's to show what you do, where you work, how much it might cost, what you need to give a quote, and why you are trustworthy.
 It sounds basic, but most posts don't do it.

-WhatsApp is closing channels, but it shouldn't be your only storefront
+WhatsApp closes jobs, but it shouldn't be your only storefront

-WhatsApp is perfect for coordinating: sending photos, confirming addresses, agreeing on a time, and receiving receipts.
+WhatsApp is perfect for coordinating: sending photos, confirming addresses, agreeing on a time, receiving proof of payment.
 But as a storefront, it's weak.
-The chat gets lost, the client doesn't see your history, there is no page to share, and every referral has to ask the same things: “what do you do?”, “how much do you charge?”, “where are you located?”.
+The chat gets lost, the client doesn't see your history, there is no page to share, and every referral has to ask the same thing: “what do you do?”, “how much do you charge?”, “where do you serve?”.

 The practical solution is to have a public profile and use WhatsApp as a second step.
-You post your service once, with photos, city, neighborhoods, hours, price range, and contact method.
-Then you share that link in groups, with previous clients, and on your status.
-The client arrives better informed, and you answer fewer basic questions.
+You publish your service once, with photos, city, neighborhoods, hours, price range, and contact method.
+Then you share that link in groups, with previous clients, and in your status.
+The client arrives better informed and you answer fewer basic questions.

-At Colombia Move, for example, you can post services such as repairs, cleaning, classes, beauty, paperwork o delivery no commission.
+At Colombia Move, for example, you can publish services like repairs, cleaning, tutoring, beauty, administrative services o delivery services without commission.
 The key is that the ad should not be generic.

-What your ad should say depending on the service
+What your ad should say based on the service

 Not all services are sold the same way.
-A customer looking for a washing machine repair wants a quick diagnosis; one looking for classes wants a method; one looking for a move wants a date, a vehicle, and care.
+A client looking for washing machine repair wants a quick diagnosis; someone looking for classes wants a method; someone looking for a move wants a date, vehicle, and care.
 If you copy the same text for everything, you lose impact.

 ServiceWhat the ad should showCorrect CTA

-RepairsBefore/after, types of damage, neighborhoods, and warranty.“Send me a photo of the damage via WhatsApp”.
+RepairsBefore/after, types of damage, neighborhoods, and guarantee.“Send me a photo of the damage via WhatsApp”.

-CleaningHourly rate, supplies, zones, availability.Schedule a visit or get a quote by size.
+CleaningHourly rate, supplies, areas, availability.“Schedule a visit or get a quote by size”.

-Beauty / wellnessReal photos, hygiene, delivery/in-store, hours.“Book your spot this week”.
+Beauty / wellnessReal photos, hygiene, home visits/location, hours.“Book your spot this week”.

-The rule is simple: write the ad based on the question the customer already has in mind.
+The rule is simple: write the ad starting from the question the client already has in their head.
 For repairs: “can you fix this damage?”.
-For cleaning: “how much does it cost and when can you come?”.
-For classes: “do you actually know how to teach my level?”.
-For paperwork: “do you understand my case and will you make it easy for me?”.
+For cleaning: “how much and when can you come?”.
+For classes: “do you really know how to teach my level?”.
+For paperwork: “do you understand my case and are you not going to complicate things?”.

 Mesa con celular, herramientas y checklist para conseguir clientes de servicios

-An organized form helps every lead arrive with more context and fewer repetitive questions.
+An organized profile helps each lead arrive with more context and fewer repeated questions.

 The template that actually works

 You don't need to write like an agency.
 In fact, the more natural it sounds, the better.
 But you do need to be specific.
 “Guaranteed technical service” says nothing.
-“I repair washing machines and refrigerators in Cali, I provide quotes via photo or video, and I’m available Monday through Saturday” already starts to filter.
+“I repair washing machines and refrigerators in Cali, I quote with a photo or video, I work Monday through Saturday” already starts to filter people.

 Template to copy and adapt

 I offer [service] in [city/neighborhoods].
-I work with [type of client or problem], I have experience in [specific cases], and I am available [days/hours].
-Rates start from $[value] COP depending on the job.
-I can send photos of previous work and provide a quote via WhatsApp if you send me: [photo/video/approximate address/measurements/date].
+I work with [type of client or problem], I have experience in [specific cases] and I serve [days/times].
+Prices range from $[value] COP depending on the job.
+I can send photos of previous work and quote via WhatsApp if you send me: [photo/video/approximate address/dimensions/date].
 Payment via [Nequi/transfer/cash].
-I work by appointment only.
+By appointment only.

-Change the template according to your category, but do not remove three things: area, price range, and next step.
-If you don't include the area, people from cities where you don't work will message you.
-If you don't include the range, people without a budget will reach out.
-If you don't include the next step, the chat becomes disorganized.
+Change the template based on your category, but don't remove three things: area, price range, and next step.
+If you don't include the area, you'll get messages from cities where you don't work.
+If you don't put a range, people without a budget will contact you.
+If you don't put a next step, the chat becomes disorganized.

 Photos that sell trust

 Don't just upload a logo.
 In services, the client wants to see evidence.
-Clean tools, uniform, before/after, workspace, equipment, vehicle, products, the space where you serve them, and certificates if applicable.
-If you work in homes, avoid showing addresses or clients' faces without permission.
+Clean tools, uniform, before/after, workbench, equipment, vehicle, products, workspace, certificates if applicable.
+If you work in homes, avoid showing client addresses or faces without permission.

 For repairs, show the result.
 For cleaning, show order and detail.
-For beauty, show finished work in good lighting.
+For beauty, show finished work with good lighting.
 For classes, show materials.
-For moving services, show the vehicle and protection.
-The photo doesn't have to be studio-quality; it just needs to look real and well-cared for.
+For moving, show the vehicle and protection.
+The photo doesn't have to be studio-quality; it has to look real and well-kept.

-Watch out for trust: if the photo looks stolen from the internet, the client will sense it.
-A simple photo of your own is better than a perfect stock photo.
+Watch out for trust: if the photo looks stolen from the internet, the client feels it.
+A simple photo of you is better than a perfect stock photo.
 The ad should say “this person exists and works in my city”.

 How to respond to leads without wasting time

 Responding quickly helps, but responding well helps more.
-Don't just reply with “yes, it's available.”
+Don't just answer “yes, available.”
 Use diagnostic questions.
-This allows you to provide better quotes, filter out people who are just looking, and show professionalism from the very first message.
+That allows you to provide better quotes, filter out people who are just looking, and show professionalism from the first message.

-Examples: if it's a repair, ask for a photo or video of the damage, the brand of the equipment, and the neighborhood.
-If it's cleaning, ask for the approximate square footage, number of bathrooms, if there are pets, and if supplies are included.
-If it's a move, ask for the origin, destination, floor, elevator, date, and number of boxes.
-If it's a class, ask for the level, objective, and availability.
+Examples: if it's a repair, ask for a photo or video of the damage, brand of the equipment, and neighborhood.
+If it's cleaning, ask for approximate square meters, number of bathrooms, if there are pets, and if supplies are included.
+If it's a move, origin, destination, floor, elevator, date, and number of boxes.
+If it's a class, level, goal, and availability.

 That order also protects you.
-Many bad experiences arise because the price was given without sufficient information.
-It is better to respond: “I can give you a range, but to confirm, I need a photo/video or measurements.”
+Many bad experiences arise because a price was given without enough information.
+Better to respond: “I can give you a range, but to confirm I need a photo/video or dimensions.”
 A serious client understands that.

-1. Day 1: Make a list of 10 jobs you actually want to receive.
+1. Day 1: Create a list of 10 jobs you actually want to get.

 2. Day 2: Take 8 real photos of tools, results, or the process.

-3. Day 3: Publish your listing on Colombia Move and share it with previous clients.
+3. Day 3: Publish your listing on Colombia Move and share it with past clients.

 4. Day 4: Ask for 3 short recommendations via WhatsApp and save them.

-5. Day 5: Post in 3 local groups with a link to your listing, not a never-ending text.
+5. Day 5: Post in 3 local groups with a link to your listing, not a long-winded text.

 6. Day 6: Respond to every lead with diagnostic questions, not just "yes, available."

-7. Day 7: Adjust your title, price, or photos based on the most frequently asked questions.
+7. Day 7: Adjust your title, price, or photos based on the most common questions.

-The first is saying “I do everything.”
-It sounds useful, but it creates distrust.
-It is better to start with three strong services: “washing machine and refrigerator repair and preventive maintenance” than to promise electricity, painting, plumbing, drywall, moving, and decoration in a single line.
+The first is saying "I do everything."
+It sounds useful, but it breeds distrust.
+It's better to start with three strong services: "washing machine repair, refrigerator repair, and preventive maintenance" than to promise electricity, painting, plumbing, drywall, moving, and decoration all in one line.

 The second is hiding prices completely.
-You don't have to set a fixed rate for everything, but you should provide a range: technical visit from $X, cleaning from $X, class from $X per hour.
+You don't have to set a fixed rate for everything, but you should provide a range: service call starting at $X, cleaning from $X, classes from $X per hour.
 This avoids conversations with people who were never going to pay.

-The third is not showing your city or neighborhoods.
-“Home service” means nothing if you don't say where.
+The third is not showing the city or neighborhoods.
+"Home service" means nothing if you don't say where.
 Medellín is not the same as the entire metropolitan area.
 North Bogotá is not Soacha.
-Be clear and you will save yourself impossible commutes.
+Be clear and save yourself from impossible commutes.

 I wouldn't start by paying for ads.
 First, test if your offer is understood for free.
-If no one writes, maybe the problem isn't a lack of advertising; it could be a weak title, bad photos, confusing pricing, or a service that is too broad.
+If no one writes, the problem might not be a lack of paid reach; it could be a weak title, bad photos, confusing pricing, or a service offering that is too broad.
 Fix that before spending money.

-Paying for advertising is worth it when you already know which message converts.
-For example: “deep cleaning of furnished apartments in Laureles furnished apartments in Laureles” or “washing machine technical service in Cali with same-day visits.”
+Paying for advertising is worth it when you already know what message converts.
+For example: "deep cleaning for furnished apartments in Laureles" or "washing machine technical service in Cali with same-day visits."
 That can be pushed.
-“Various services” cannot.
+"Various services" cannot.

-A group post can get ten likes and zero jobs.
-A listing can get two messages and close one.
-For services, the real metric is your schedule: how many good quotes you received, how many visits you made, how many clients repeat, and how many recommend you.
+A post in a group can get ten likes and zero jobs.
+A listing can receive two messages and close one.
+For services, the real metric is the schedule: how many good quotes you received, how many visits you made, how many clients are repeat, and how many recommend you.

 If every contact asks you the same question, improve the ad.
 If everyone asks for a discount, show the value better.
 If no one understands what you do, change the title.
-Your post is not a dead flyer; it is a tool that adjusts until it brings in better clients.
+Your publication is not a dead flyer; it is a tool that is adjusted until it brings in better clients.

 FAQ